dpoulopoulos/deep_animator/README.md

 ## Install

-Run `pip install deep_animator` to install the library in your environment.
+Run `pip install deep-animator` to install the library in your environment.

 ## How to use